ambienthex/covid-19-stats/README.md

 **Source**: https://apnews.com/6ed70e9db88b80439a087fdad8238009

 This somewhat confirms they are doing a regression (Bayesian-influenced generalized additive model, a regression of smooth terms) forecast on the aggregate sum of daily death counts grouped by date.
 Here's the updated forecast using this code for March 31st.
-Again, this forecast is about inline still.
+No upper limits really as they don't know the limiting factors and really not enough data points over more time for an accurate forecast in my opinion.
 ![image](https://raw.githubusercontent.com/ambienthex/covid-19-stats/master/covid-19-death-forecast-2020-03-31.png)